ShadowApex/steamos-ubuntu/README.md

 * Configure autologin for the `steam` user account.
 * Configure the default session to the Steam Compositor.
 * Create `reboot-to-[steamos,desktop]-mode` scripts to switch between sessions.
+* Create `steamos-fg` script for games that won't run in the foreground on the SteamOS Compositor.
 * Optionally install the latest graphics drivers for AMD, Nvidia, and Intel GPUs.
 * Optionally install proton fixes.